whitneyburton/portfolios/students/1705-back/desislava-todorova/20170608-Des-Todorova-m1.md

   Original Assignment
   http://backend.turing.io/module1/projects/credit_check
 Code Review with Mike:
-Ruby Syntax & Style             => 3: Application shows strong effort towards organization, content, and refactoring Breaking Logic into Components  => 3: Application effectively breaks logical components apart but breaks the principle of SRP Test-Driven Development         => 2: Application makes some use of tests, but the coverage is insufficient Functional Expectations         => 2: Application runs, but does not work properly, or does not meet specifications.
+  Ruby Syntax & Style             => 3: Application shows strong effort towards organization, content, and refactoring Breaking Logic into Components  => 3: Application effectively breaks logical components apart but breaks the principle of SRP
+  Test-Driven Development         => 2: Application makes some use of tests, but the coverage is insufficient Functional Expectations         => 2: Application runs, but does not work properly, or does not meet specifications.
+Notes:
+  Inconsistent spacing
+  pull out complex conditionals into predicate methods Used smart node approach only completed insert and include would like to have seen more in depth testing

   3. Battleship
   GitHub URL